 What happens before the male sling procedure?

 Before surgery, you may be asked to see your family physician or anesthesiologist for a preoperative checkup.
 If necessary, your doctor will do a few tests.
 These tests could include:

 - Blood workup

 You may also be asked to follow a few rules before surgery.
 These include:

-- DO NOT TAKE ASPIRIN OR ANY BLOOD THINNING MEDICATIONS 2 WEEKS PRIOR TO SURGERY.
+- Do not take Aspirin or any blood thinning medications two weeks before surgery.
 This includes medications such as ibuprofen (Motrin®; Advil®); naproxen (Aleve®); and clopidogrel (Plavix®).
 If necessary, you can take Tylenol® for headaches or pain.
 Any other medication such as antibiotics, high blood pressure medications, hormone pills, and heart medications should be continued unless otherwise specified.

-- DIET: CONSUME ONLY CLEAR LIQUIDS THE NIGHT BEFORE SURGERY.
-This means anything you can see through, such as broth, juices, and jello.
-This helps keep the bowel clean at the time of surgery and reduces the risks of contamination.
+- Only consume clear liquids the night before surgery.
+This means anything you can see through, such as broth, juices and Jell-O. This helps keep the bowel clean at the time of surgery and reduces the risks of contamination.

-- DO NOT EAT OR DRINK ANYTHING AFTER 12 MIDNIGHT THE DAY BEFORE SURGERY.
+- Do not eat or drink anything after midnight the day before surgery.
 Any medication that must be taken the morning of surgery should be taken with a small sip of water.